JarekGarcia/fs-journal/journal/11/questions.md

     this will pull out all the patients for the doctor with the id of 1...

-    alternative answer would be just in case you needed this version: internal List<Patient> GetPatientsByDoctorId(int doctorId)
+    alternative answer would be just in case you needed this version in c# would be something like this: internal List<Patient> GetPatientsByDoctorId(int doctorId)
     {
     string sql = @"